rjackowens/eBay-Search-Automation-Tools/README.txt

 Download all files included within GitHub repository.
 Edit the config.py file with your eBay developer key.

 Built With:
-eBay FindingService - API framework used
+eBay FindingService API - Used to gather item data Requests - Used to parse HTTP requests
-Requests - Library used to parse HTTP requests Colorama - Library used to add color to console text
+Colorama - Used to add color to console text boto3 - AWS SDK used for SNS notifications matplotlib - Used to plot graphs

 Authors:
 Jack Owens - Initial work -